prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 }
 ```

-The way of displaying the Rewarded Ad is totally the same as for the Interstitial Ad.
+The way of displaying the rewarded ad is totally the same as for the Interstitial Ad.

 To be notified when user earns a reward follow the [AdMob intructions](https://developers.google.com/admob/ios/rewarded#show_the_ad).